Searching for Exotrojans in Pulsar Systems: Introduction

-Ever since the discovery of the first exoplanet \citep[][]{wolszczan1992_firstexoplanet}, there has been a growing interest in discovering massive bodies in the environs of pulsars.
+The first exoplanet was discovered around a pulsar \citep{wolszczan1992_firstexoplanet}, and ever since there has been a growing interest in discovering massive bodies in the environs of pulsars.
 Besides studies looking for planets in the ordinary P-type orbit \citep[e.g.,][]{bailes2011transformation, spiewak2018psr, behrens_nanograv_2020, nictu2022jodrellbankexoplanetsearch}, pulsar asteroid belts \citep[][]{shannon2013asteroidbelt, jennings_pulsar_2020_asteroid} and freely-floating planets gravitationally scattering with pulsars \citep[][]{jennings2020ISO, loki2025ISO} have also been investigated.
-In this work, we turn the search to Trojans that may reside in black widow pulsar systems---binaries characterized by a millisecond pulsar (MSP) with a low-mass ($\sim0.01\,\mathrm{M_\odot}$) companion \citep[e.g.,][]{shahbaz2017black_widow}---and are therefore likely to follow the stability criterion given in Equation~\ref{eq:gascheau_stability}.
+In this work, we turn the search to Trojans that may reside in black widow pulsar systems---binaries characterized by an MSP with a low-mass ($\sim0.01\,\mathrm{M_\odot}$) companion \citep[e.g.,][]{shahbaz2017black_widow}---and are therefore likely to follow the stability criterion given in Equation~\ref{eq:gascheau_stability}.

-In order to conduct the first-ever search for Trojan planets in pulsar binary systems, we use the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) 15-year (NG15yr) narrow-band dataset \citep[][]{agazie2023nanograv} as well as optical-band light curves of PSR~J1641+8049 from \citet{kirichenko_black_2024} to search for pulsar systems bearing trojans in the T-type configuration.
-We do not search for the same in the horseshoe configuration because these systems do not yield a closed-form waveform in the pulse times of arrival (TOAs; see Section~\ref{sec:libration_theory} and \citealt{leleu_mainpaper_2015}).
-A Trojan in the T-type configuration librates around a particular triangular Lagrange point, while a Trojan in the horseshoe configuration will repeatedly librate through $L_4$-$L_3$-$L_5$ Lagrange points (in that order) and back again.
+To conduct the first-ever search for Trojan planets in pulsar binary systems, we use the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) 15-year (NG15yr) narrow-band dataset \citep[][]{agazie2023nanograv} as well as optical-band light curves of PSR~J1641+8049 from \citet{kirichenko_black_2024} to search for pulsar systems bearing Trojans in the T-type configuration.
+We ignore horseshoe configurations because these systems do not yield a closed-form waveform in the pulse times of arrival (TOAs; see Section~\ref{sec:libration_theory} and \citealt{leleu_mainpaper_2015}).
+A Trojan in the T-type configuration librates around a particular triangular Lagrange point, while a Trojan in the horseshoe configuration will repeatedly librate between $L_4$ and $L_5$ going through $L_3$.
 Excluding horseshoe orbiters does not greatly limit our search, as not only are they less common in the Solar System \citep[e.g.,][]{kaplan2020horseshoe}, but also their stability criterion are stricter \citep[e.g.,][]{laughlin2002extrasolar}.

-All uncertainties reported in this work enclose the 68\% credible interval.
-We quote our upper limits at 95\% credibility.
-We use both the parentheses-on-the-last-digit(s) convention and the $\pm$ notation to express these 68\% uncertainties.
-Throughout, $\log$ denotes the base-10 logarithm.